The FactSet Request Builder

 Introduction Universe Update (get_many_series) Universe Update with Revision History (get_many_series_with_revisions) Polling for updates (SubscriptionList) Poll for and Retrieve updates (GetDataPackageList) Introduction This document outlines several methods to update your universe of time series leveraging the Macrobond’s Python library.
 Please note, if you are using other languages than Python, or prefer to define your own functions, … Continue reading “Data Web API feed – How to update time series?”

-The Macrobond FactSet Data Provider
+The Macrobond FactSet Direct & Terminal Integration

 The Macrobond Data API for Python (Python wrapper)